CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/01_req_test/10_doc.md

 - **Documentation:**
   Archive all approval records and sign-off documents.
 This documentation serves as a reference for future audits, change management, and compliance verification.

----

-## Conclusion

-The documentation template provided in this chapter serves as a structured framework for developing comprehensive, clear, and consistent requirements.
-By following this template and the associated best practices, teams can ensure that all aspects of the system are well-documented, traceable, and aligned with industry standards such as ISO 26262.
-This standardized approach not only facilitates efficient development and testing but also supports robust safety assurance throughout the lifecycle of the system.